 THE SECOND HAND EFFECT REPORT

 Our report shows that the Second Hand Effect actually reduces our carbon footprint.
-Users on Schibsted’s marketplaces in France, Spain, Italy, Sweden and Norway saved 12.5 million tons of greenhouse gases in 2015.
+Users of Schibsted’s marketplaces in France, Spain, Italy, Hungary, Sweden, Norway, Finland, and Morocco saved 16.3 million tons of greenhouse gases in 2016.
 Here you can find the full report!